-Alberta, Ottawa sign deal that reduces oilsands environmental monitoring | CBC News
+Alberta, Ottawa reduce oilsands environmental monitoring budget due to pandemic | CBC News

 Under the deal, administrative costs have ballooned to more than $10 million from about $7 million last year.
 That means nearly one-quarter of the monitoring budget will be spent before a single data point is collected.

-Neither the federal nor provincial governments responded to a request for comment.
+Neither the federal nor provincial governments responded to a request for comment Friday, but a federal department official said Tuesday that much of the budget cut is due to the pandemic.

+"We have missed part of the field season," said Kevin Cash, acting assistant deputy minister of science and technology with Environment and Climate Change Canada.

+He said a substantial part of the spring and summer season was lost, which makes up most of the reduction in costs.

 The monitoring program, initiated in 2012 under Stephen Harper's Conservative government, funds research by outside organizations as well as government scientists.